 Who Is Color Street?

 Color Street is a nail polish company founded by Fa Parks in 1988 in New York City’s style capital of the world.
 The beginning of Color Street is a story for all American dreams.
-Fa Park was in traffic on a busy NYC street.
-He looked over and saw a lady in a cab attempting to polish her nails.
-His mind went to work, to develop a better way.
-He worked hard, long hours to design a nail polish that was dry on the top but would stick to the nail on the bottom.
-Thus Color Street was formed with the “100% nail polish strip.”
+Fa Park was sitting in traffic on a busy NYC street when he looked over and saw a lady in a cab attempting to polish her nails.
+His mind went to work to develop a better way which resulted in hard work and long hours.
+Ultimately, he designed a dry nail polish on the top but sticks to the nail on the bottom; thus, Color Street came into existence with the “100% nail polish strip.”

 But the MLM selling model was started in 2017, long after the invention of Color Street nails.
-One important bit of information that will come in handy later in this review is the company Incoco is the parent company of Color Street.
-Keep this in mind as we near the end of our review.
+Not to mention here is some information that will come in handy later, is Incoco is the parent company of Color Street.
+With this in mind, remember that this information will come in handy near the end of our review.

 What Products Does Color Street Offer?

-Unlike a lot of MLM companies, Color Street only has one product, stick-on nail polish.
+Unlike many MLM companies, Color Street only has one product, stick-on nail polish.
 When I looked at the website, there were way too many styles to count.
-But you can find a color and style to fit every need.
+But with this in mind, remember that you can find a color and style to fit every need.

-Color street nails are manufactured in the USA in New Jersey, in the Clifton, NJ facility.
-Each nail is patented with a base coat, a color coat, and a topcoat and has a sticky back that adheres to your own nail.
+A Clifton, NJ facility manufactures Color Street Nails.
+Each nail is patented with a base coat, a color coat, and a topcoat and has a sticky back that adheres to your nail.
 Color Street boasts nails in minutes, and when you want to change the color, just remove them with nail polish.
 Now, how cool is that?

-When you stick the nail polish on your nail it is said to last about 10 days before you have to replace them.
-But your choices of colors are phenomenal.
-Every thing a person could think of you will find in the Color Street design.
+When you stick the nail polish on your nail, it will last about ten days before replacing them.
+But your choices of colors are phenomenal, not to mention a person can find every design needed with Color Street.

 How Can You Become A Color Street Independent Stylist?

-Not only can you buy Color Street nails, but the company is set up on an MLM selling model.
-This means you can become a Color Street Independent Stylist.
-You can sell the product and build a downline of people who also sell the product and make money.
+Not only can you buy Color Street nails, but the company is an MLM selling model.
+In other words, you can become a Color Street Independent Stylist, sell the product, and build a downline of people who also sell the product to make money.
 But just how does this all work?
 We will go into the compensation plan in just a moment.

 Price To Join

-The initial cost to join Color Street is $129, and you will receive a starter kit of supplies worth $250.
-You get 2 months of website free, and after that, it is a $10 monthly charge.
+The initial cost to join Color Street is $129, which will include a starter kit of supplies worth $250.
+You get two months of website free, and after that, it is a $10 monthly charge.

-$129 is a pretty good chunk of money if you are raising a family and putting food on the table.
-Remember that you will have to purchase more items to promote the product when your kit is depleted.
+$129 is a pretty good chunk of money if you raise a family and put food on the table.
+When you use all of the supplies in your kit, you will have to purchase more items to promote the product.

 Color Street Compensation Plan

-There are 10 ways to make money as Color Street Stylist.
-There are 3 phases that each of these 10 ways fall under.
+There are 3 phases and10 ways to make money as Color Street Stylist.

 Marketing Phase–Money you make for what you sell only